lucileGNT/tech_newsfeed/README.md

 - Clone the project in your computer
 - Create an empty database
-- In your terminal, run <pre>Composer install</pre> at project root to install all the dependencies.
+- In your terminal, run <pre>composer install</pre> at project root to install all the dependencies.
 It will also ask you to provide your server and database details
 - Run <pre>php bin/console doctrine:migrations:migrate</pre> to create the tables in the database
 - Run the server with <pre>php bin/console server:run</pre> and open your browser
 - The project is ready!